 Traditional ISDN phone systems are now coming to the end of their lives and BT have announced that new ISDN will not be supplied beyond 2020.
 Other solutions are now widely available and include cloud-based VoIP phone systems.
 These provide a real alternative to buying a direct replacement that sits in the corner of your office.

 However, poorly designed and implemented cloud-based VoIP phone systems can suffer from serious issues, such as quality and reliability, that destroys many of the potential benefits of using this technology.
-This article discusses these benefits & pitfalls and looks at how businesses can get the most from any investment they make.
+This article is aimed at business decision makers who need to understand these benefits & pitfalls and looks at how their businesses can get the most from any investment they make.

 Today’s business users need phone calls that are ‘rock-solid’ reliable and features & functions that help them work flexibly, such as working anywhere and receiving their calls on whatever device they choose.
 Many companies are still relying on traditional Integrated Service Digital Network (ISDN) technology for their business communications.
 This obsolete technology was first introduced in the 1970’s and is due for final switch-off by 2025.
 Many of the phone systems supporting ISDN are now beyond economic upgrade and as such are also defunct.